 The following section is for information purposes only, and does not require direct input from the project team.
 This section displays the emissions factors used for the project's state/territory, which was entered in the Building Input tab in the Calculators Spreadsheet.
-See Appendix E Greenhouse gas emissions factors for more information.
+See Appendix E for more information.